The Ultimate Garage Door Safety Guide

 What Devices Are Compatible With HomeLink?

-HomeLink is designed to work with many home devices that operate on radio frequencies.
+HomeLink system is designed to work with many home devices that operate on radio frequencies.
 The most common applications include:

 - Garage door openers